 - You can’t self-host so if Tumblr goes down, your site goes with it

 While the pros seem to outweigh the cons, another thing to be mindful of is your target audience.
 Mark Coatney from Tumblr says that in the U.S., the company’s audience tends to be younger — 56% of the service’s 25.2 million monthly visitors are under 34, which would make sense for why it’s so popular in the fashion industry.
+WordPress definitely has its perks no matter how you choose to look at it.

 Like any social media initiative, companies need to be sure they’re adequately assessing the goals and objective of their project, before launching into it full force.